mbrubeck/agate/README.md

    Or download the source code and run `cargo build --release` inside the source repository, then find the binary at `target/release/agate`.

+***
+You can use the install script in the `tools` directory for the remaining steps if there is one for your system.
+If there is none, please consider contributing one to make it easier for less tech-savvy users!
+***

 2. Generate a self-signed TLS certificate and private key.
 For example, if you have OpenSSL 1.1 installed, you can use a command like the following.
 (Replace the hostname `example.com` with the address of your Gemini server.)

 ```